MicrosoftDocs/power-automate-docs/articles/drafts-versioning.md

 ### Can drafts be tested?

 Not at this time.
 Currently, flow changes need to be published and runnable to be tested.
-We are exploring the concept of creating a second runtime representation of a single flow to facilitate testing.
+We're exploring the concept of creating a second runtime representation of a single flow to facilitate testing.

 ### Is there a unique identifier for a version?

 Timestamps are used to differentiate between versions.
-There is a GUID identifier used for each version, but that doesn't show in the version history cards.
+There's a GUID identifier used for each version, but that doesn't show in the version history cards.
 A simple integer identifier isn't available at this time.

 ### Can the version history list be filtered?